isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 of the implications related to filtering certain types of traffic, as it may impair the DHCP server's operation.

-In this section we are focusing on the case when the server receives the DHCPINFORM message from the client via a relay.
-According to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, the server should unicast the DHCPACK response to the address carried in the "ciaddr" field.
+In this section we focus on the case when the server receives the DHCPINFORM message from the client via a relay.
+According to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, the server should unicast the DHCPACK response to the address carried in the ``ciaddr`` field.
 When the UDP socket is in use, the DHCP server relies on the low-level functions of an operating system to build the data link, IP, and UDP layers of the outgoing message.
-Typically, the OS will first use ARP to obtain the client's link-layer address to be inserted into the frame's header, if the address is not cached from a previous transaction that the client had with the server.
+Typically, the OS first uses ARP to obtain the client's link-layer address to be inserted into the frame's header, if the address is not cached from a previous transaction that the client had with the server.
 When the ARP exchange is successful, the